All Episodes

 Maybe one of those parents paying 60 grand or so a year so your kid can be indoctrinated at some left-wing institution.

-Anyway, the former FBI directors joining the faculty of his alma mater, uh, the College of William and Mary plans to teach a course on ethical leadership at the school's Washington Center starting in the fall.
+The College of William and Mary plans to teach a course on ethical leadership at the school's Washington Center starting in the fall.

 And he'll have his MSNBC contributorship.

-He'll be on the Dr. Liberal Joe Morning Show with Dr. Mika Brzezinski.
+He'll be on the Dr. Liberal Joe morning show with Dr. Mika Brzezinski.

 Can't wait for that day.

-And I think the people, the sycophants around them are telling them that.
+And I think the people, the sycophants around them, are telling them that.

 That'll be interesting to watch.

-Um, okay, let me let me walk through this because this is important.
+Okay, let me walk through this because this is important.

-It's more important than this phony government shutdown, but I knew you and I know that the information crisis in this country is preventing people from ever getting to know the truth here.
+But I know that the information crisis in this country is preventing people from ever getting to know the truth here.

-Um, number one, the president, and we played it yesterday, so I won't reiterate everything that he said.
+Number one, the president, and we played it yesterday, so I won't reiterate everything that he said.

 The economic statistics that the president is laying out are spectacular.

-Nothing short of a miracle turnaround in in a very, very short period of time for the economy.
+Nothing short of a miracle turnaround in a very, very short period of time for the economy.

 I mean, on just a few, you know, 2.2 million jobs.